Cleveland Play House

 Cleveland Play House (CPH) is a professional regional theater company located in Cleveland, Ohio.
 It was founded in 1915 and built its own noted theater complex in 1927.
 Currently the company performs at the Allen Theatre in Playhouse Square where it has been based since 2011.

 Cleveland Play House is organized like most American theater companies, with a board of directors and a number of administrators.
-The Board of Directors is chaired by Anne Marie Warren.
-The Artistic Director is Laura Kepley.
-The Managing Director was Kevin Moore until his death in 2020.
-The theater's national directors are Alan Alda, Austin Pendleton, and Joel Grey.
+The Board of Directors is chaired by Jonathon Bloomberg.
+The Artistic Director is Michael Barakiva.
+The Managing Director is Rachel Fink.
+The theater's honorary national directors are Alan Alda, Austin Pendleton, and Joel Grey.

 The theatre received the 2015 Regional Theatre Tony Award on June 7, 2015 at Radio City Music Hall in New York City.